Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 3) Explore Gaya Street

-Gaya Street is the heart of Kota Kinabalu, located at the city centre and lined with plenty of food options.
+Gaya Street is the heart of Kota Kinabalu, located in the city centre and lined with plenty of food options.
 It was originally called Bond Street during the British colonial era.

 How to get there: 6min walk from Todak Waterfront (Google Maps)

-Proboscis monkeys are primates with unique pendulous noses (for males) which can only be found in Borneo.
-They’re sadly endangered, so a good way to see them while you still can is by going on a wildlife safari tour at Klias Wetland!
+Proboscis monkeys are primates with unique pendulous noses (for males), which can only be found in Borneo.
+They’re sadly endangered, so a good way to see them is by going on a wildlife safari tour at Klias Wetland!

 During the tour, we also spotted several long tailed macaques and swiftlets.

-Meeting point: Hotel pickup at Kota Kinabalu city (2hr drive to Klias Wetland)
+Meeting point: Hotel pickup (2hr drive to Klias Wetland)

 How to get there: All the murals above are located within a 10min walk from Gaya Street (Google Maps)